-Adding or replacing a memory module in the expansion memory module slot
+Adding or replacing a memory module

-To add or replace a memory module in the expansion memory module slot, follow these steps:
+To add or replace a memory module in the memory module slot, follow these steps:

-- 1. Save your work. - 2.
-Shut down the computer and close the display.
+- Save your work. - Shut down the computer and close the display.

-If you are not sure whether the computer is off or in Hibernation, turn the computer on by pressing the power button.
+If you are not sure whether the computer is off or in Hibernation, turn the computer on by sliding the power switch to the right.
 Then shut down the computer through the operating system.

-- 3. Disconnect all external devices connected to the computer. - 4.
-Unplug the power cord from the AC outlet. - 5.
-Turn the computer upside down on a flat surface. - 6.
-Remove all batteries from the computer. - 7.
-Loosen the memory module compartment cover screws (1). - 8.
-Lift the memory module compartment cover (2) away from the computer.
+- Disconnect all external devices connected to the computer. - Unplug the power cord from the AC outlet. - Turn the computer upside down on a flat surface. - Remove all batteries from the computer. - 7.
+Loosen the 3 hard drive compartment cover screws (1). - Lift the hard drive compartment cover away from the computer (2).